Abumayyaleh/novatech-financial-analytics/README.md

 ---

-*This project is part of a data analytics portfolio.
-Dataset is synthetic and generated for demonstration purposes.*
+*Dataset is synthetic and generated for portfolio demonstration purposes.
+All company names, figures, and structures are fictional.*